Top Vegan Retinol Picks That Actually Deliver

 If you want…Look for…Top pick

-The easiest on-ramp to a vegan-friendly retinoid A gentler retinoid derivative, a cushiony texture, and an overall “low drama” feel that supports consistency The Ordinary Granactive Retinoid 2% Emulsion
+The easiest on-ramp to a vegan-friendly retinoid A gentler retinoid derivative, a cushiony texture, and an overall low-drama formula that makes it easier to stay consistent The Ordinary Granactive Retinoid 2% Emulsion

-Faster visible results and you already tolerate retinoids A retinal-based serum and a routine you can keep simple (no extra acids on the same night) Youth To The People Retinal + Niacinamide Youth Serum
+Faster visible results and you already tolerate retinoids A retinal-based serum and a simple routine without extra exfoliating acids on the same night Youth To The People Retinal + Niacinamide Youth Serum

-Retinol benefits but your skin runs dry or tight A nourishing base like squalane and a finish that feels comfortable enough to stick with long term Biossance Squalane + Retinol Night Serum
+Retinol benefits but your skin tends to feel dry or tight A nourishing base like squalane and a finish that feels comfortable enough for regular nighttime use Biossance Squalane + Retinol Night Serum

-A practical, lower-cost vegan-friendly retinol to test the waters Encapsulated retinol, a moisturizer-friendly texture, and a formula that is easy to use 2 nights a week Versed Press Restart Gentle Retinol Serum
+A practical, lower-cost vegan-friendly retinol to test the waters Encapsulated retinol, a moisturizer-friendly texture, and a formula that is easy to start with a few nights per week Versed Press Restart Gentle Retinol Serum

 Pro Tip: The Vegan Retinol “Sandwich” That Cuts Irritation Without Killing Results